The Bishop’s Wife (1947) is a wonderful and beloved Christmas movie. This movie has a great cast of many English and American actors

 Elsa Lanchester played the slight off beat maid Matilda.
 We covered Lanchester in Episode 7 Bride of Frankenstein (1935)

 Sara Haden played the role of Henry’s secretary Mildred Cassaway.
-Haden was born in1899 and have 116 movie and television credits.
-The only movie I will mention besides The Bishop’s Wife (1947) is She-Wolf of London (1946).
+Haden was born in 1899 in Texas.
+She has 116 movie and television credits.
+The only movies I will mention besides The Bishop’s Wife (1947) are The Shop Around the Corner (1940) and She-Wolf of London (1946).
 Haden died in 1981.

 Robert J. Anderson was born in 1933.
 He was in It’s a Wonderful Life (1946) and then The Bishop’s Wife (1947) as a child.
 He had a total of 27 acting credits and worked in production for movies such as Demolition Man (1993) and Passenger 57 (1992).
 He died in 2008.